Tannu-Saxena02/Javascript-Concepts/README.md

 console.log("End");
 ```
 Output?
+Start
+End
+After Promise

 What is the role of await, and how does it affect the execution flow?
+An async function always returns a Promise.
+When the function is called, it executes synchronously up until the first await.
+await pauses execution until the Promise is resolved, allowing other synchronous code to execute.
 10. Default Parameters
 ```
 function multiply(a, b = 2) {